hamza2001-max/TipTap-Slash-React/README.md

 ```

 ## Customization

-You can customize the SlashSuggestion component in several ways:

-1. Providing custom command items
-2. Styling the command list and items using CSS
-3. Modifying the trigger character
-4. Implementing custom filtering logic

-### Custom Command Items

 To add custom commands, you can define a `CustomCommandItem` interface (in TypeScript) or object structure (in JavaScript):